Mari Yoshihara

 Mari Yoshihara (吉原真里, Yoshihara Mari) is an American academic.
 She is a professor of American Studies at the University of Hawaii at Manoa, and specializes in American cultural history and US-Asian relations.
 She is also an amateur pianist.

 Biography

 Yoshihara was born in New York City and grew up in Tokyo.
 She attended high school in Yokohama and graduated from the University of Tokyo before earning a master's degree and doctorate from Brown University.
-Yoshihara has taught at the University of Hawaii at Manoa since 1997 and served as chief editor of the journal American Quarterly since 2014.
+Yoshihara has taught at the University of Hawai'i at Mānoa since 1997 and served as chief editor of the journal American Quarterly from 2014 to 2024.

 She played the piano since the age of three, but took a break from playing while in graduate school.
 As an adult, she has entered competitions like the Van Cliburn International Piano Competition as an amateur, and won in the 2014 Aloha International Piano Festival's amateur division.

+Since 2024, Yoshihara has also assumed a position as Professor at the Center for Global Education at the University of Tokyo, and splits her time between Hawaiʻi and Japan.